reilue/blog/docs/2021/january/health-supplemets-2021.md

 # Health Supplements 2021

-After watching Joe Rogan Podcast with Dr [Rhonda Patrick](https://podcastnotes.org/joe-rogan-experience/jre-901-rhonda-patrick-is-back/) a cell biologist, [David Sinclair](https://podcastnotes.org/joe-rogan-experience/sinclair-4/) biologis and professor of genetics and review it's [supplements](https://jrelibrary.com/articles/joe-rogans-supplement-stack/)
+After watching Joe Rogan Podcast with Dr [Rhonda Patrick](https://podcastnotes.org/joe-rogan-experience/jre-901-rhonda-patrick-is-back/) a cell biologist, [David Sinclair](https://podcastnotes.org/joe-rogan-experience/sinclair-4/) biologist and professor of genetics and review it's [supplements](https://jrelibrary.com/articles/joe-rogans-supplement-stack/)

 As a new year's resolution, i decide to begin and keep track my diet here.
 Supplements as they name suggest doesn't replace food.
 Written this, so here is the supplements i could find in **argentina** 🇦🇷.